USGS-CMG/stglib/doc/eofe.rst

 EofE ECHOLOGGER
 ***************

-Starting from the tab or space-delimited log file, use :doc:`runots </runots>` to process using the two :doc:`configuration files </config>`.
+Starting from the tab or space-delimited log file, use :doc:`runots.py </runots>` to process using the two :doc:`configuration files </config>`.